-- 2. As a member of the Board, each Director will: - 2.1 exercise good judgment and act with integrity; - 2.2 use his or her ability, experience and influence in the boardroom constructively; - 2.3 be available as a resource to Management and the Board; - 2.4 hold confidential all discussions, information and documents learned or acquired through membership on the Board of Directors unless the discussions, information or documents have otherwise been placed in the public domain; - 2.5 advise the Chair or President before introducing significant and previously unknown information at a Board meeting so that the Chair and President can ensure the Board is equipped with whatever is required for a well-informed discussion of the new matter.
-Any Director may propose items for placement on any part of the Board agenda by putting them forward to the Chair directly, or, through the President or the Secretary; - 2.6 understand the difference between governing and managing, and not encroach on Management's area of responsibility;
+- 2. As a member of the Board, each Director will: - 2.1 exercise good judgment and act with integrity; - 2.2 use his or her ability, experience and influence constructively; - 2.3 be available as a resource to management and the Board; - 2.4 hold confidential all discussions, information and documents learned or acquired through membership on the Board of Directors unless the discussions, information or documents have otherwise been placed in the public domain; - 2.5 advise the Chair or President before introducing significant and previously unknown information at a Board meeting so that the Chair and President can ensure the Board is equipped with whatever is required for a well informed discussion of the new matter.
+Any Director may propose items for placement on any part of the Board agenda by putting them forward to the Chair directly, or, through the President or the Secretary;

-- 2.7 Understand that it is a function of Management to speak for the Authority in its communications-whether formal or informal, oral or in writing, via traditional or social media-with the community, employees, airport partners, customers, suppliers and governments; Directors approached to speak about the Authority must prompltly advise the Corporate Secretary.
-In occasional circumstances where a Director may be asked to assist Management with communications, Management will provide the Director with presentation material and any other appropriate supporting documents or training. - 2.8 identify potential conflict areas real or perceived and ensure that they are appropriately reviewed by the Chair, the Governance Committee Chair and the Corporate Secretary (Conflicts Officer), as the case may be; - 2.9 as necessary and appropriate, communicate with the Chair, with the President and the Corporate Secretary between meetings; - 2.10 demonstrate a willingness and availability for individual consultation with the Chair or President; and, - 2.11 evaluate the performance of the President and the Authority. - 3.
-To enhance the effectiveness of Board and Committee meetings, each Director will: - 3.1 prepare for each Board and Committee meeting by reading the reports and background materials provided for the meeting; - 3.2 maintain an excellent Board and Committee meeting attendance record1; - 3.3 reserve the full day for Board meetings to allow for flexibility, although the meetings are designed to run from 8:00 a.m. to 2:00 p.m., and, - 3.4 acquire adequate information necessary for decision making.
+- 2.6 understand the difference between governing and managing, and not encroach on management's area of responsibility; - 2.7 identify potential conflict areas real or perceived and ensure that they are appropriately reviewed; - 2.8 as necessary and appropriate, communicate with the Chair and with the President between meetings; - 2.9 demonstrate a willingness and availability for individual consultation with the Chair or President; and, - 2.10 evaluate the performance of the President and the Authority. - 3.
+To enhance the effectiveness of Board and Committee meetings, each Director will: - 3.1 prepare for each Board and Committee meeting by reading the reports and background materials provided for the meeting; - 3.2 maintain an excellent Board and Committee meeting attendance record; - 3.3 reserve the full day for Board meetings to allow for flexibility, although the meetings are designed to run from 8:00 a.m. to 1:30 p.m., and, - 3.4 acquire adequate information necessary for decision making.